 Detection of cold agglutinins in patients with suspected cold agglutinin disease

-- Positive (cold agglutinin detected, titer results will be reported)
+-Positive (cold agglutinin detected, titer end point range will be reported)

 The test is not a direct measure of clinical significance and must be used in conjunction with other in vitro and in vivo parameters.

 Normal individuals may have low levels of cold agglutinins.
 The cold agglutinins test is not specific for Mycoplasma pneumoniae and is not recommended to diagnose Mycoplasma pneumoniae infections.
-See MYCPN/85107 Mycoplasma pneumoniae Antibodies, IgG and IgM, Serum.
+See MYCPN / Mycoplasma pneumoniae Antibodies, IgG and IgM, Serum.